learnbyexample/learn_gnused/exercises/Exercise_solutions.md

 [apple42:fig]100
 ```

 For patterns matching from the same starting location, longest match wins in case of BRE/ERE flavors.
 So, `\w+` will give up characters to allow `([0-9]+:fig)?` to also match in the second case.
-In other flavors like PCRE, `apple42` will be matched both the cases.
+In other flavors like PCRE, `apple42` will be matched for both the cases.

 **17)** For the input file `patterns.txt`, display lines starting with `4` or `-` or `u` or `sub` or `care`.